 Without health insurance, according to CostHelper, orthognathic surgery cost in the United States can range from about $20,000 to well over $40,000.
 Beyond orthodontics, other factors that can sway the cost include severity of the jaw misalignment and what type of surgery is required.
 Your location, the hospital treating you and complications during care can all make a difference as well.

 In general, corrective jaw surgery is considered a medical procedure, not a cosmetic procedure, and is necessary to prevent more expensive medical and dental problems later in life.
 For this reason, some health insurance policies cover at least part of the cost of orthognathic surgery.
-Each insurance company has its own edibility requirements, however, and may pay more for some surgeries than for others.

 However you look to meet these requirements, explore any necessary pre-approvals and understand what your insurance will and will not pay for prior to treatment.